Algorithm for motivic Hilbert zeta function of some curve singularities: Algorithm for

-\begin{lemma} The time complexity of \Cref{algorithm tree} is $\sum_{\ell=1}^{c-1}O(\chi_{\ell}\cdot n^{*}\alpha_{1}(n^{*}-\ell))$. \begin{proof} You only need to notice that, in line 7, the complexity of deleting an element in $\Delta$ is $O(1)$.
-The reason is that if we treat $\Delta$ as a sorted list since the element we delete is one of the generators of $\Delta$ as $\Gamma$-module, it must be at the relative beginning of the list.
-Then it takes $O(1)$ times.
-If we treat $\Delta$ as a set, deleting a specified element takes $O(1)$ times.
-Hence the total complexity is \end{proof} \end{lemma}
+\begin{proof} One only needs to notice that, on line~7, deleting an element from $\Delta$ costs $O(1)$ time.
+The reason is that if $\Delta$ is treated as a sorted list, the element to be deleted (being one of the generators of $\Delta$ as a $\Gamma$-module) must appear near the beginning of the list, so removal takes $O(1)$ time.
+If $\Delta$ is treated as a set, deleting a specified element also takes $O(1)$ time.
+Hence the total complexity is